ifarshgar/Encryption-Techniques/Hash function/README.md

 # Encryption-Techniques

  ### Hash function
-     It is a specific function that generates a defined number of bits of hash of the original message.
+     Hash function is a specific function that generates a defined number of bits of hash of the original message.
      The hashed message is secure and unique.

      This is just a simple implementation of a hash function using XOR.